What are the Humanities? : Student Responses

 "An education in the humanities serves its purpose on an international level.
 There are various cultural perspectives around the world, and with education we can expand our human perspectives globally and engage with cultures we may otherwise have never encountered."

 "THE HUMANITIES IS THE STUDY OF PHILOSOPHY, LITERATURE, HISTORY, ART HISTORY, POLITICS, AND RELIGION TO LEARN ABOUT WHAT IT MEANS TO BE HUMAN, FROM ANTIQUITY TO TODAY."

 "We need the Humanities to better understand where we come from, how far we’ve come and potentially understand where we’re going."

-"The purpose of educating in the humanities is to develop our thinking.
+"The purpose of education in the humanities is to develop our thinking.
 Humanities forces us to ask a lot of questions about what it means to be human, which helps us question our motives and understand our values."

-"We need Humanities to learn about different aspects of culture and society, not only what is familiar to us already.
+"We need the Humanities to learn about different aspects of culture and society, not only what is familiar to us already.
 It deepens our understanding of other cultures."

 "Education is typically thought of as taking place in the classroom, but more accurately education is all around us: We learn from our experiences, surroundings, and past and present peoples.
 Education should serve to enrich peoples’ perspectives on various subjects, and strive to promote open-mindedness."

 - - - - - - - -